emmiegit/str-macro/README.md

 let _: String = s;
 ```

-* Create an owned String from an object which implements ToString.
+* Create an owned String from an object which implements `ToString`.

-Note that this is automatically implemented for anything that implements Display.
+Note that this is automatically implemented for anything that implements `Display`.

 ```rust
 let s = str!(2194);